 Santa Fe Streetscape Improvements

-The Santa Fe Streetscape project is moving forward!
-The Denver Department of Transportation and Infrastructure (DOTI) will work over the next 18 months to create a final design for the full reconstruction of Santa Fe Drive between 6th Ave and 13th Ave.
+In November of 2025, Denver voters approved Vibrant Denver Bond 2A, which includes construction funding for the Santa Fe Streetscape project.
+City staff are working hard to generate a schedule for construction activities, and over the next 8 months we will finalize a design for the full reconstruction of Santa Fe Drive between 6th Ave and 13th Ave.
+These improvements will focus on pedestrian safety and expanding sidewalk widths, building on improvements completed in 2021 to make Santa Fe safer.
 Your feedback will be critical to ensuring the success of this project!
-Please watch this space for more updates, or email Wesley.Dismore@denvergov.org to be added to our mailing list and receive updates.
+Please watch this space for more updates, or email Wesley.Dismore@denvergov.org to be added to our mailing list and receive updates

-Safety treatments being implemented along the corridor from 6th to Colfax Avenues include:
+Safety treatments implemented along Santa Fe from 6th to 14th Avenues in 2020/2021 included:

 • Reconfiguring Santa Fe from three travel lanes to two to calm traffic and reduce vehicle speeds; the reconfiguration will center the vehicle travel lanes and add a five-foot buffer between the on-street parking spaces and existing sidewalk to provide people with more space and comfort to walk.